 - 1. Run DataKeeper setup to install DataKeeper Cluster Edition on both SQL instances. - 2.
 Enter your license key and reboot when prompted. - 3.
 Launch the DataKeeper GUI and connect to server. - Note: The domain or server account used must be added to the Local System Administrators Group.
 The account must have administrator privileges on each server that DataKeeper is installed on.
 Refer to DataKeeper Service Log On ID and Password Selection for additional information. - 4.
-Create a Job. - 5.
+Right click on Jobs and connect to both SQL servers. - 5.
+Create a Job for each mirror you will create.
+One for your DTC resource, and one for your SQL resource.. - 6.
 When asked if you would like to auto-register the volume as a cluster volume, select Yes. - Note: If installing DataKeeper Cluster Edition on Windows "Core" (GUI-less Windows), make sure to read Installing and Using DataKeeper on Windows 2008R2/2012 Server Core Platforms for detailed instructions.